Blog/Procurement Guide

 What are the main UK government procurement portals?

-There are four main UK government procurement portals: Find a Tender Service for UK-wide contracts above £139,000; Contracts Finder for England contracts of all values; Public Contracts Scotland; and Sell2Wales.
+There are five main UK government procurement portals: Find a Tender Service for UK-wide contracts above £139,688; Contracts Finder for England contracts of all values; Public Contracts Scotland; and Sell2Wales.

 What is the difference between Find a Tender and Contracts Finder?